okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Primary Authentication with Device Fingerprinting

 Include the `X-Device-Fingerprint` header to supply a device fingerprint.
-The device fingerprint is used in the following ways
+The device fingerprint is used in the following ways:

 * If the new or unknown-device email notification is enabled, an email is sent to the user if the device fingerprint sent in the header is not associated with previous successful logins.
 For more information about this feature, see the [General Security documentation](https://help.okta.com/en/prod/Content/Topics/Security/Security_General.htm?)
 * If you have the security behavior detection feature enabled and you have a new device behavior configured in a policy rule, a new device is detected if the device fingerprint sent in the header is not associated with previous successful logins.
 For more information about this feature, see [EA documentation](https://help.okta.com/en/prod/Content/Topics/Security/proc-security-behavior-detection.htm?)